TimothyAbad/habit-tracker-2026/README.md

 # habit-tracker-2026
 Building a Mobile App with React Native and Expo - Using Claude Code to help build a mobile application using React Native and Expo.
+Create screens, add simple navigation, design a clean user interface, and test the app as you go.
+This is slightly more complex than a web app because mobile projects require you to think about app structure, device layout, and mobile-first user experience.
+The main skill I learn here is using Claude Code to build cross-platform mobile app prototypes.